hshustc/hshustc.github.io/_pages/includes/2-news.md

 # 🔥 News
+- *2025.06*: 🎉 Two Papers Accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 - *2025.02*: 🎉 One Paper Accepted by IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
 - *2025.02*: 🎉 One Paper Accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
 - *2025.02*: 🎉 One Paper Accepted by IEEE Transactions on Biometrics, Behavior, and Identity Science (TBIOM).